facebook/winterfell/common/README.md

 * For all valid transitions between consecutive computation steps, transition constraints should evaluation to all zeros.
 * For any invalid transition, at least one constraint must evaluate to a non-zero value.

-Keep in mind is that since transition constraints define algebraic relations, they should be described using only algebraic operations: additions, subtractions, and multiplications.
-It is also important to note that multiplying register values increases constraint degree.
-We usually want to keep constraint degrees as low as possible to ensure reasonable proof generation time without sacrificing security.
-Thus, multiplications should be used judiciously - though, there are ways to ease this restriction a bit (check out [mulfib8](../examples/src/fibonacci/mulfib8/air.rs) example).
+Keep in mind is that since transition constraints define algebraic relations, they should be described using only algebraic operations: additions, subtractions, and multiplications (divisions can be emulated using inverse of multiplication).

+#### Constraint degrees
+One of the main factors impacting proof generation time and proof size is the maximum degree of transition constraints.
+The higher is this degree, the larger our blowup factor needs to be.
+Usually, we want to keep this degree as low as possible - e.g. under 4 or 8.
+To accurately describe degrees of your transition constraints, keep the following in mind:

+* All trace registers have degree `1`.
+* When multiplying trace registers together, the degree increases by `1`.
+For example, if our constraint involves multiplication of two registers, the degree of this constraint will be `2`.
+We can describe this constraint using `TransitionConstraintDegree` struct as follows: `TransitionConstraintDegree::new(2)`.
+* Degrees of periodic columns depend on the length of their cycles, but in most cases, these degrees are very close to `1`.
+* To describe a degree of a constraint involving multiplication of trace registers and periodic columns, use the `with_cycles()` constructor of `TransitionConstraintDegree` struct.
+For example, if our constraint involves multiplication of one trace register and one periodic column with a cycle of 32 steps, the degree can be described as: `TransitionConstraintDegree::with_cycles(1, vec![32])`.

+In general, multiplications should be used judiciously - though, there are ways to ease this restriction a bit (check out [mulfib8](../examples/src/fibonacci/mulfib8/air.rs) example).

 ### Trace assertions
 Assertions are used to specify that a valid execution trace of a computation must contain certain values in certain cells.
 They are frequently used to tie public inputs to a specific execution trace, but can be used to constrain a computation in other ways as well.
 Internally within Winterfell, assertions are converted into *boundary constraints*.